SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 - **[Cilium](https://docs.cilium.io/en/stable/):** Provides network security within the kube-system namespace.
 - **[Metrics Server](https://github.com/kubernetes-sigs/metrics-server):** Collects resource usage metrics from the cluster.
 - **[Stakater Reloader](https://github.com/stakater/Reloader):** Watches changes in ConfigMap and Secret and restarts pods for the changes to take effect.
+- **[Falco](https://falco.org/docs/):** Added to the kube-system namespace for runtime security monitoring and anomaly detection.
+- **[Trivy Operator](https://aquasecurity.github.io/trivy-operator/latest/):** Added to the kube-system namespace for vulnerability scanning of containers.
+- **[Chaos Mesh](https://chaos-mesh.org/docs/):** Used for chaos engineering and testing, ensuring resilience and reliability of the cluster.

 <div align="center">
     <h3>monitoring</h3>